-We have acted as counsel to Visualant, Inc. (the "Company") in connection with the Registration Statement on Form S-1, File No. 333-175178, originally filed with the U.S. Securities and Exchange Commission (the "Commission") on June 28, 2011 (as it may be amended, the "Registration Statement"), covering: (a) 833,333 shares of common stock issued upon exercise of the Company's warrant granted to Coach Capital LLC on December 4, 2009; (b) 2,529,314 shares of common stock issued to Seaside 88 Advisors LLC pursuant to a Securities Purchase Agreement dated December 23, 2010; (c) 300,000 shares of common stock issuable upon exercise of the Company's warrant granted to Sterling Group on June 11, 2010; (d) up to 5,400,000 shares of common stock issuable to Gemini Master Fund Ltd. under a Securities Purchase Agreement, Convertible Debenture, and Warrant dated May 19, 2011; and (e) up to 6,277,714 shares of common stock issuable to Ascendiant Capital Partners LLC under a Securities Purchase Agreement, Convertible Debenture and Warrant dated May 19, 2011 and a Securities Purchase Agreement dated June 17, 2011 (collectively, the "Shares"), which are being registered in connection with the proposed sale of the Shares by the selling stockholders listed therein.
+We have acted as counsel to Visualant, Inc. (the "Company") in connection with the Registration Statement on Form S-1, File No. 333-175178, originally filed with the U.S. Securities and Exchange Commission (the "Commission") on June 28, 2011 (as it may be amended, the 'Registration Statement'), covering: (a) 833,333 shares of common stock issued upon exercise of the Company's warrant granted to Coach Capital LLC on December 4, 2009; (b) 2,529,314 shares of common stock issued to Seaside 88 Advisors LLC pursuant to a Securities Purchase Agreement dated December 23, 2010; (c) 300,000 shares of common stock issuable upon exercise of the Company's warrant granted to Sterling Group on June 11, 2010; (d) up to 5,400,000 shares of common stock issuable to Gemini Master Fund Ltd. under a Securities Purchase Agreement, Convertible Debenture, and Warrant dated May 19, 2011; and (e) up to 6,277,714 shares of common stock issuable to Ascendiant Capital Partners LLC under a Securities Purchase Agreement, Convertible Debenture and Warrant dated May 19, 2011 and a Securities Purchase Agreement dated June 17, 2011 (collectively, the "Shares"), which are being registered in connection with the proposed sale of the Shares by the selling stockholders listed therein.

-In connection with this opinion, we have assumed that the Shares that have been issued, together with the remaining Shares that are issuable under the purchase agreements, upon conversion of the debentures and upon exercise of the warrants, were issued or will be issued in the manner described in the Registration Statement and the prospectus relating thereto.
+In connection with this opinion, we have assumed that the Shares that are issuable under the purchase agreements, upon conversion of the debentures and upon exercise of the warrants, will be issued in the manner described in the Registration Statement and the prospectus relating thereto.